Tenille Dashwood: The Influence (2021–2022)

-Return to WWE (2022–present)
+Return to WWE (2022–2023)

-On the October 28, 2022 episode of SmackDown, Dashwood made her surprise return to WWE as a face for the first time in nearly 5 years, under her former ring name Emma, accepting Ronda Rousey’s open challenge for the SmackDown Women's Championship, where she failed to win the title.
-On the January 21, 2023 edition of SmackDown LowDown, Emma was announced to be in the 2023 Women's Royal Rumble Match, marking her first Royal Rumble appearance.
+On 28 October 2022 episode of SmackDown, Dashwood made her surprise return to WWE as a face for the first time in nearly 5 years, under her former ring name Emma, accepting Ronda Rousey's open challenge for the SmackDown Women's Championship, where she failed to win the title.
+On 21 January 2023 edition of SmackDown LowDown, Emma was announced to be in the 2023 Women's Royal Rumble Match, marking her first Royal Rumble appearance.
 Emma entered the match at number four, reuniting with former tag partner Dana Brooke during the match.
 She was eliminated by Dakota Kai from Damage CTRL after Brooke was eliminated.
+On 17 March 2023 episode of SmackDown, Emma teamed with Tegan Nox to challenge Liv Morgan and Raquel Rodriguez for a spot in the Women's WrestleMania Showcase match at Wrestlemania 39, though they were unsuccessful.
+As part of the 2023 WWE Draft, Emma was drafted to the Raw brand.
+On 3 July 2023 episode of Raw, Emma competed on the brand for the first time in over 5 years teaming with Nikki Cross in a losing effort.
+On 21 September 2023, Emma announced she had been released from WWE along with several other talents (including real-life partner Riddick Moss).

+Return to independent circuit (2024–present)

+In December 2023, Emma, once again going as Tenille Dashwood, stated in an Instagram post that she was unsure if she would "ever wrestle again".
+She would, however, make her return to in-ring competition on 12 April 2024 at Starrcast’s HER event in her home country of Australia, where she defeated Jessica Troy.

 Other media

 Dashwood regularly appeared in the WWE web series The JBL and Cole Show, until its cancellation in June 2015.
 In September 2015, Dashwood began a cooking show on YouTube entitled Taste of Tenille, which ran till 2016 and at times also featured other wrestlers cooking with her.
 Dashwood continued the series in 2020.

-Emma appeared in four WWE video games.
+Dashwood, as Emma, appeared in four WWE video games.
 She made her in-game debut in WWE 2K15 as a DLC character and appears in WWE 2K16, WWE 2K17 and WWE 2K18.